johnstonjs/easyldap/README.md

 # EasyLDAP: Easy Configuration of OpenLDAP for Linux User Authentication

+Update: Nov 2025 - I've switched to using [kanidm](https://github.com/kanidm/kanidm) for authentication and will no longer be maintaining this.

 This guide contains scripts and configuration files to **easily**:
 1. Install the [OpenLDAP](https://openldap.org) Server
 2. Encrypt LDAP traffic using [LetsEncrypt](https://letsencrypt.org) Certs